 CDPAP allows consumers to pick a personal assistant (PA) of their choice to act as their caregiver.
 This means you can hire a friend, relative, neighbor, or a previously hired aide to be you new PA.
 The ability to appoint a familiar face adds an important level of comfort and trust.
 Something a standard home health aide service can’t guarantee or offer.

-The PA is responsible to make sure the patient is being taken care.
-However, the patient also has a responsibility to help the PA maintain a healthy, friendly, and productive working relationship.
+The PA is responsible to make sure the consumer is being taken care.
+However, the consumer also has a responsibility to help the PA maintain a healthy, friendly, and productive working relationship.

 Here are some tips to make sure you are doing your job to help the PA do their job.

 The PA is there to help YOU.
 Clearly explain what type of care you need, what your personal preferences are, and clarify your expectations.
 Even though you most likely already have a close relationship with your PA, it never hurts to be extra clear when explaining what your needs are.

 Your PA is dedicated to take care of you.
 As the consumer, it is up to you to create a schedule that fits all of your needs, but also one you can commit to.
 If you expect your PA to be on time- so should you.